bonol/neto_api_ruby/README.md

 A thin Ruby wrapper for connecting to NETO REST API.
 Easily interact with the NETO API using this library.

-This is hobby gem for personal use.
+This is an unofficial gem for NETO REST API.

+Not all endpoints are implemented yet, but you can help by submitting pull requests!

 ## Installation

     $ gem install neto_api_ruby

+## Resources
+-Products

 ## Getting started